Martin O'Brien (journalist): Personal life

 O'Brien was born in Enniskillen, County Fermanagh, Northern Ireland.

 He is a graduate in Politics and Scholastic Philosophy from Queen's University, Belfast, and served on the university's Senate from 1982 to 2006.
-He was the recipient of the The Irish Association for Cultural, Economic and Social Relations Montgomery Medal in 1993 for his Queens University's Master's dissertation on Prime Minister Margaret Thatcher's Irish policy.
+He was the recipient of The Irish Association for Cultural, Economic and Social Relations Montgomery Medal in 1993 for his Queens University's Master's dissertation on Prime Minister Margaret Thatcher's Irish policy.

 He is married with two daughters and two sons.

 Career

 O'Brien began his journalistic career as a reporter with the Belfast Telegraph.
 Before joining the BBC, he was Editor of The Irish News from 1982 to 1984.
 At his appointment, at the age of 27, he was believed to be the youngest daily newspaper editor in the UK or Ireland.

 He is Associate Producer and originator of "Our Man in the Vatican" the 2010 BBC (Northern Ireland) TV observational documentary trilogy depicting a year in the life of Francis Campbell, then United Kingdom Ambassador to the Holy See - and its sequel "Our Man in the Vatican: The Papal Visit" which was broadcast shortly after the Pope's visit to Britain.
 It captured Ambassador Campbell's role in the planning and organisation of Benedict XVI's State visit to Britain.

 O'Brien worked as a producer in network development in Northern Ireland from 2011 until 2013.
 From 1996 to 2011 he produced Sunday Sequence, BBC Radio Ulster's weekly religious affairs and ethics programme, winning four Andrew Cross Awards in religious affairs broadcasting.
 In March 2013 O'Brien covered the Conclave and the election of Pope Francis for BBC Radio Ulster and broke the news of the election live on BBC Radio Ulster's Evening Extra programme as the white smoke bellowed from the chimney of the Sistine Chapel, ahead of numerous other news outlets worldwide.
 In an article for BBC News On-Line he reported that the Irish Government will eventually re-open an Embassy to the Holy See.